 Having to manage multiple metalworking sources is not only frustrating, it can affect the project delivery dates and create costly miscommunications and mistakes.
 Streamlining your supply chain can be a competitive advantage.
 “Full-service metal fabrication under one roof can not only cut cost, design and manufacturing lead time, while improving quality but also satisfy rush orders and JIT requirements” according to Medical Design Technology Magazine.
 Look for a shop that can handle the traditional fabrication as well as cutting, drilling, grinding, and polishing, finishing, forming, coating, welding and assembly.
-It is also critical to look for a partner that can work with various metals and understand what each one will do for the project.
+It is also critical to look for a medical equipment manufacturer that can work with various metals and understand what each one will do for the project.

 Are they certified?

 Accuracy and precision are not “nice to have’s” when working with metal fabrication for medical equipment.
 It is critical to find out how confident your source is in ensuring compliance to strict as-built records and traceability requirements and if they are ISO certified.